ksator/microservice-validate-network-state/README.md

 # Description

 This microservice validates network state (when devices run Junos).
-Based on Ansible and Docker
+It is based on Ansible and Docker

+It
-It connects to the network devices, collect the actual state of the network devices, and compare it to the desired state described by a human or a program.
+- connects to the network devices
+- collects the actual state of the network devices
+- compare the actual state to the desired state described by a human or a program

 No commit is done on the devices.

 This microservice: